Qianzf/lif/README.md

 ### Views

-LiF is an API-based web framework, so I didn't waste time to design a specialized view template engine.
-So LiF use plain PHP grammars to write view template.
-It's has these features:
+LiF is an API-based web framework, I didn't waste time to design a specialized view template engine.
+So LiF use plain PHP grammars to write view template, which has these features:

 - Native PHP code, no new syntax to learn

-- Reuse with template layouts and sections
+- Code reuse via template layouts and sections

 - Cache or not can be configurable